jguhit/MadGraph-/README.md

 2. Type 'gunzip unweighted_events.lhe.gz' to unzip the Les Houches Event Files
 3. You should have an output called unweighted_events.lhe (you could choose to rename the .lhe file to something more specific if generating more than one .lhe file)
-4. Execute the decay package, Type mad_decay or ./<Directory>/DECAY/decay
+4. Execute the decay package, Type mad_decay or ./"Directory"/DECAY/decay
 5. You are given a prompt to choose an "Input run mode", to decay events in the file, Type 1
 6. Then you are asked the name of the event file to decay, Type unweighted_events.lhe (or the appropriate name of your .lhe file)
-7. Type your desired output .lhe filename, Type <output.lhe>
+7. Type your desired output .lhe filename, Type "output.lhe"
 8. Choose the particle you are decaying, e.g Type Z
 9. Choose the appropriate decay mode, e.g Type 4 ( z -> l+ l-)
 10. Done!